-- Who are your potential clients/customers/vendors?
+- Who are your potential clients, customers, or vendors?

 Step Two – Write a Business Plan

 So – just like it’s not a great idea to drive from Seattle to Miami without a map or signs… you also shouldn’t start your business without a thought-out business plan.
-A business plan is a living breathing document – as such, we recommend taking a look at these service providers that provide a step-by-step approach and will help you create a business plan that you can continue to track as you grow:
+A business plan is a living breathing document – as such, we recommend taking a look at these service providers that provide a step-by-step approach and will help you create a business plan that you can track as you grow: